WebRTC | Alan B. Johnston and Daniel C. Burnett

 Daniel C. Burnett

 Dr. Daniel C. Burnett has more than a dozen years of experience in computer standards work, having been author and editor of the W3C standards underlying the majority of today's automated Interactive Voice Response (IVR) systems.
 He has twice received the prestigious "Speech Luminary" award from Speech Tech Magazine for his contributions to standards in the Automated Speech Recognition (Voice Recognition) field.
 As an editor of the PeerConnection and getUserMedia W3C WEBRTC specifications and a participant in the IETF, Dan has been involved from the beginning in this exciting new field.
-He is currently the Director of Standards at Voxeo.
+He is currently the Chief Scientist at Tropo and Director of Standards at Voxeo, an Aspect Company.
 When he can get away, Dan loves camping both with his family and with his son's Boy Scout Troop.

 Other Books by Alan B. Johnston